 Required Skills and Qualities of a Good CTO

 The primary duty of the CTO in software product development is to meet the client's requirements and wishes while maintaining stability and the highest level of development profitability.
 They are responsible for the direction and path that the dedicated development team walks towards the final goal.

 To do this, the CTO skills - hard and soft - need to be excellent.
-They must be well versed in the field, and be a good manager and performer.
+They must be well-versed in the field and good managers and performers.
 If to summarize and highlight the basic requirements for the CTO, they must have a consistently high level of:

 - Architecture building skills;

 - Development of tech product vision and roadmap;

 - Collaboration with product owners and company founders;

 What Are The Responsibilities of a Startup CTO?

 CTOs are responsible for the business's technological growth.
 They stay current with technological advancements in your sector to adjust the technical course of your firm to remain on the cutting edge and establish the technical course for developing your product, from formulating a strategy to choosing the equipment required to carry it out.